"Give me Librium or give me meth."

 Next time you lose the whole thing.
 (I) cut if off and feed it to

 my goldfish.
 Understand?
 Understand!?"
-"You

 may think you know what you're dealing with, but believe me, you